ksflow/ksflow/docs/quick-start.md

 apiVersion: ksflow.io/v1alpha1
 kind: KafkaTopic
 metadata:
-  name: quickstart
+  name: ksflow-quickstart
-spec: {}
+spec:
+  partitions: 1
+  replicationFactor: 1
 EOF

 # the status should show as "Available", indicating the topic was created successfully
 kubectl get kt

-# the topics can be listed directly from kafka
+# topics can be listed using the kafka client shell scripts
-kubectl exec -n ksflow-quickstart deploy/kafka -- /bin/sh -c "/opt/bitnami/kafka/bin/kafka-topics.sh --bootstrap-server kafka.ksflow-quickstart.svc.cluster.local:9092 --list --command-config /opt/bitnami/kafka/config/admin.properties"
+kubectl exec sts/kafka -- /opt/bitnami/kafka/bin/kafka-topics.sh --bootstrap-server localhost:9092 --list

 # details about the topic will show up in the status
 kubectl get kt quickstart -oyaml